Quantum chaos and macroscopic realism as no-signaling in time: Appendix: Some aspects of classical and quantum dynamics of the kicked top

 where $X,Y,Z = J_{x,y,z}/j$, and obey $X^2+Y^2+Z^2 = 1$ \cite{Haake1987}.
 These equations can be obtained from Heisenberg's equations of motion in the classical limit.
 The fixed points at the poles $Y=\pm 1$ and the equitorial 4 period cycle $Z = 1 \to X = 1 \to Z = -1 \to X = -1 $ are of special relevance to us; each of these exists for all $\kappa_0$ values.
 In the quantum case, these fixed points and this cycle correspond to $|\mathbf{\hat{y} }, \pm j \rangle $ and $| \mathbf{\hat{z}}, j \rangle$ respectively.

 As $\kappa_0$ increases, new fixed points and cycles are born, and on further increase, they become unstable, to bifurcate into new fixed points and cycles.
 The game starts at $\kappa_0 = 2$, when the fixed points at $Y=\pm 1$ lose their stability, giving rise to two new FPs.
+Figure \ref{phasespace} shows the trajectories near $Y=1$ as $\kappa_0$ changes from 1 to 2.2.
 By $\kappa_0=3$, most of the sphere becomes chaotic, but there are some significant islands of stability, notably the ones around new fixed points and one around the 4 period cycle mentioned above, which loses stability at $\pi$; it is stable whenever $(2\cos\kappa_0 + \kappa_0 \sin\kappa_0)^2 <4$.
 At $\sqrt{2} \pi\sim 0.442$, these FPs become unstable as well.
 By $\kappa_0 = 6$, system is essentially fully chaotic.
 See \cite{Haake1987, Haake} for details.